ImMnan/Helm-crane-k8s/README.md

 ```

 #### [4.10] Configure deployment to support child pods to inherit resource limits from the crane
-- If user/admins require a CPU, MEM limit to be applied to all cluster resources, we can use this `resourceLimit` values.
+- If user/admins require a CPU, or MEM limit to be applied to all cluster resources, we can use this `resourceLimit` value.
 These resource limits will be Inherited from the crane ENV when the child pods are deployed.
 Because, note that resource limit added to crane deployment will not be automatically inherited by the child pods.
 Switch the `enable` to `yes` and add resource limits in a string format as per the example:
 ```yaml
 resourceLimit:
   enable: yes